(aka "Have I packed everything?!")

 ACO Membership Card - if you're a member.

-Cash and credit cards - don't forget to pack the Euros you bought in advance.
+Cash and credit cards - packing the Euros you bought in advance isn't quite as vital as it once was.

 Pen and pad - always handy.